vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/others.md

 ::: info

-For more plugin configs, see [reading-time2 plugin docs][reading-time].
+For more plugin options, see [reading-time2 plugin docs][reading-time].

 :::